 What is Affinity Designer?

-Affinity Designer features some of the most important functions that’s needed to do proper UI design:
+Affinity Designer features some of the important features that’s needed to do proper UI design:

 - Work in layers